-A Customs and Border Patrol agent aggressively questioned Australian BuzzFeed News reporter David Mack about his work at a passport checkpoint in New York City on Feb.
-3. Days later, a CBP official apologized for the “inappropriate remarks made to him.”
+A Customs and Border Protection agent aggressively questioned Australian BuzzFeed News reporter David Mack about his work at a passport checkpoint in New York City on Feb.
+3, 2019.
+Days later, a CBP official apologized for the “inappropriate remarks made to him.”

 Mack arrived at JFK airport from the United Kingdom, where he was renewing his U.S. work visa.
 According to BuzzFeed, Mack said the CBP agent at passport control saw BuzzFeed listed as his employer on his visa, and began to ask him questions.

 That evening, Mack tweeted a thread about the incident:

 the immigration agent at JFK just saw that i work for buzzfeed and just grilled me for 10 minutes about the cohen story which was fun given he gets to decide whether to let me back into the country— David Mack (@davidmackau) February 4, 2019